LJPZebra/OLU/1P_Multicolor_System.md

-### Pieces for 3D Printing
+### Parts for 3D Printing
 * [Sample chamber](CAD_models/SampleChamber.stl).
-You can download the [CAD model as step file](CAD_models/SampleChamber.step) here to send it to your 3D printing service.
+You can download the [CAD model as step file](CAD_models/SampleChamber.step) to send it to your 3D printing service.

 ## Screw kit
-You will neet Hex Head Socket Cap metric screws:
+You will need Hex Head Socket Cap metric screws:

 | type          | length (cm)   | amount |
 | ------------- | ------------- | ------ |